-I also finished with just a splash if vinegar.
-Cider vinegar wakes up the flavours of the finished chilli.
-The honey (to keep this vegan use agave or other liquid sweetener) adds the tiniest bit of sweetness.
+- The honey (to keep this vegan use agave or another liquid sweetener) adds the tiniest bit of sweetness.
 Just enough to complement the heat of spices and the bitterness of the stout.
 Stir both the vinegar and the sweetener in at the end, taste.
-Add salt and pepper and a bit more sweet if needed.
-Then serve.
-I like avocado on everything so that is how I served it.

 - 1 tablespoon olive oil